 Upon successful completion, candidates are certified for 1 year as a WSI, which allows them to teach Red Cross Swim programs without direct supervision.

-Complete 3 Water Safety Instructor—Online Professional Development Modules within 1 year of WSI expiry date for a 1-year certification extension at no additional fee.
-WSIs who do not complete these modules, must attend a WSI Recertification Course.
+Complete 3 Water Safety Instructor—Online Professional Development courses within 1 year of WSI expiry date for a 1-year certification extension at no additional fee.
+WSIs who do not complete these courses, must attend a WSI Recertification Course.

 Attend a recertification course every 2 years (2 hours classroom, 3 hours pool).